mns-llc/energia/README.md

 Stil ruminating.

 ## Complexity
-Partially inspired by Kolmogorov complexity, we implement a four-metric scoring system for complexity which should allow us to distill how complex certain document structures in ElasticSearch results are:
+Partially inspired by Kolmogorov complexity, we implement a five-metric scoring system for complexity which should allow us to distill how complex certain document structures in ElasticSearch results are:

+**Approximate dimensions:**
+* Count how many items are in the widest array at all depths, returning a list of depth->sum(items) (*shape*)
+* ... and count how many total arrays there are in this nested array (*breadth*)
+* maybe others?

 **Full structural complexity:**
 * Start a counter at 0